nitinraj2001/waste-classification-using-cnn/api-cfg/README.md

 ## General info

 That is a simple Streamlit application with using a Deep Learning model to determine if a given waste are recyclable/non-biodegradable or organic/biodegradable.
-We used a pretrained CNN (Convolutional Neural Network) model to detect waste.
+We used a pretrained CNN (Convolutional Neural Network) to detect waste.
 The code for building the CNN model is available [here](https://github.com/nightKnight112/Bin_with_a_Brain/blob/main/Model_p_final.ipynb).

 ## Technologies